-7.10 Procedures for Extended Unplanned System Outages
+7.10 Emergency Operating Procedures for Extended Unplanned System Outages

-(1) This Section provides processes for manual work-arounds used by Market Participants in the event of extended unplanned system outages affecting market processes.
-(Refer to the Retail Market IT Services Service Level Agreement, posted to the ERCOT website, for timelines that define extended unplanned system outages.)
-Initiation of procedures for extended unplanned system outages as identified in this Section for safety-net move ins, safety-net move outs, and switch hold removals will be addressed on a retail market conference call as described in paragraphs (a) and (b) below.
-During the retail market conference call, a determination will be made to initiate safety-net move ins, new move in switch hold removals, and based on duration of the outage, may include safety-net move outs.
-For outages that impact MarkeTrak, Competitive Retailers (CRs) will be requested to provide the Transmission and/or Distribution Service Providers (TDSPs), via e-mail, with a primary and secondary contact for switch hold removals.
-Refer to Section 7.10.3, Removal of a Meter Tampering or Payment Plan Switch Hold for Purposes of a Move In During an Extended Unplanned MarkeTrak Outage, for TDSP e-mail addresses.
+(1) This Section provides processes to be used by Market Participants in the event of extended unplanned system outages, which include system degradation, affecting market processes.
+The emergency operating procedure utilized during an extended unplanned system outage as described in this Section should be used for legitimate purposes and not to bypass standard rules and processes.

+(2) Initiation of procedures for extended unplanned system outages as identified in this Section will be addressed on a retail market conference call and/or Market Notice as described in paragraphs (a) and (b) below.

-(a) For ERCOT outages, ERCOT will hold a retail market conference call within two hours of initial Market Notice to provide updates, estimated outage duration, and possible restoration timeframe.
+(a) For ERCOT outages, ERCOT will hold a retail market conference call within two hours of the initial Market Notice.
+On the retail market conference call, the decision will be made on the appropriate method in which Market Participants will support energizing a Premise.
+Any market communication(s) from ERCOT shall include updates, estimated outage duration, and possible restoration timeframe.

-(b) For TDSP outages, the TDSP is responsible for sending market notice and coordinating with ERCOT to facilitate a retail market conference call to provide updates, estimated outage duration, and possible restoration timeframe.
+(b) For Transmission and/or Distribution Service Provider (TDSP) outages, the TDSP or designated representative is responsible for sending Market Notices and may coordinate with ERCOT to facilitate a retail market conference call.
+Any market communication from the TDSP shall provide updates, estimated outage duration, possible restoration timeframe, and/or the appropriate method in which the TDSP will support energizing a Premise.

-(2) A market notice will be sent by the Entity experiencing the extended unplanned system outage following the retail market conference call to advise of decisions made during the call to initiate processes for extended unplanned system outages.

-(3) The safety-net process utilized during an extended unplanned system outage as described in this Section should be used for legitimate purposes and not to bypass standard rules and processes.
+(3) The Retail Market IT Services Service Level Agreement, posted to the ERCOT website, defines the ERCOT timelines for extended unplanned system outages.

-7.10.1 Use of the Safety-Net Process for Move Ins During an Extended Unplanned System Outage
+7.10.1 Emergency Operating Procedure for Energizing a Premise During an Extended Unplanned System Outage

-(1) The safety-net process for move ins during an extended unplanned system outage is initiated if a decision is made on the retail market conference call as described in Section 7.10, Procedures for Extended Unplanned System Outages.
+(1) Market Participants will determine the appropriate method for which the market will support energizing a Premise during an extended unplanned outage on the retail market conference call and/or Market Notice as described in Section 7.10, Emergency Operating Procedures for Extended Unplanned System Outages.

+(2) Retail Electric Providers (REPs) may use the move in safety-net spreadsheet, emergency reconnect spreadsheet, or the appropriate method as directed on the retail market conference call.
+Upon restoration of the extended unplanned system outage, all requests for energizing the Premise shall have a corresponding Texas Standard Electronic Transaction (TX SET).
+The REP may submit a MarkeTrak issue to investigate the missing response transaction, if needed, giving the appropriate party access to the issue.

-(2) Retail Electric Providers (REPs) may use the safety-net spreadsheet for all Premises.
-If construction service is required, the service may be delayed or the service order may be completed unexecutable.
+(a) If construction service is required, the service may be delayed or the service order may be completed unexecutable.

-(3) REPs may submit a safety-net move in spreadsheet as described in Section 7.4.1.1, Appropriate Use of the Safety-Net Move In Process.

-(4) Upon restoration of transaction processing, Market Participants must ensure that there are corresponding Texas Standard Electronic Transactions (TX SETs) for all safety-net orders sent or that were received during the outage.